Rounders (film): Plot

 Mike asks Grama for more time, to no avail.
 He asks Knish for the money, but is refused out of principle.
 Knish chastises him for poor decisions, and Mike finally reveals why he took the ill-fated risk at KGB's club; he once beat poker legend Johnny Chan at a single hand in Atlantic City and thinks he can compete and possibly win the World Series of Poker.
 Desperate, Mike goes to his law professor, Petrovsky, who lends him $10,000.
 Mike challenges KGB to a second heads-up no-limit Texas hold 'em game for the remaining debt, with winner-take-all stakes, which KGB accepts.
 Mike beats KGB in the first session, winning $20,000.
 KGB offers to let Mike's winnings "ride" and continue the game, but Mike – with enough to pay off most of his debts – declines.
 As he is about to leave, KGB taunts that he is paying Mike with the money that he won from their previous game.
 Mike changes his mind and decides to continue playing.

 Mike doubles the blinds at the risk of losing everything, and possibly his life, to KGB.
 As the night wears on, he spots KGB's tell and folds a crucial hand.
 Irate at missing a chance to bust Mike, KGB begins to play on "tilt".
 In the final hand, Mike baits a boastful KGB into going all-in and defeats him with a nut straight.
 KGB throws a tantrum at having been lured into a mistake.
 The rattled KGB calls off his goons and admits that Mike won fairly, allowing him to leave with his winnings.

 With over $60,000, Mike settles Worm's $15,000 debt to Grama, the Chesterfield's $6,000 credit, and his professor's $10,000 loan, and restores his original bankroll of "three stacks of high society".
 He drops out of law school, bids Jo goodbye, and leaves for Las Vegas to play in the World Series of Poker.

 Production

 Principal photography for Rounders began in December 1997.
 The start of the film's shooting coincided with the release of Damon's critically acclaimed film Good Will Hunting, which was released in December 1997 by Miramax, the same studio which would distribute Rounders.
 Shooting took place mostly in New York City.
-Exceptions include the law school scenes (filmed at Rutgers School of Law-Newark) and the state trooper poker game and parking lot scenes (filmed at the B.P.O Elks Lodge in Ridgefield Park, New Jersey).
+Exceptions include the law school scenes (filmed at Rutgers School of Law-Newark), East Jersey State Prison, seen from the outside at the beginning of the film, and the state trooper poker game and parking lot scenes (filmed at the B.P.O Elks Lodge in Ridgefield Park, New Jersey).